How caffeine is stripped from coffee—and what that means for your health

 We now know that when inhaled, even in small amounts, benzene can cause drowsiness, dizziness, and headaches, as well as eye, skin, and respiratory tract irritation.
 Over the long term and in high doses, benzene has been linked to cancer, blood disorders, and fetal development issues in pregnant women.

-Today, coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
-Meanwhile, researchers have wondered whether any of coffee’s healthful compounds are lost along with the caffeine.
+However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
+This is usually what you find in cheap decaf coffees.
+Meanwhile, researchers have wondered whether any of coffee’s healthful compounds are lost along with the decaffeinated coffee process.

-So is decaf healthy?
-We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to figure out what we really know.
+So is decaf coffee bad for you?
+Is decaf coffee healthy?
+We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made and its health benefits.

 There are three key methods for removing caffeine from regular coffee beans: The most common uses a chemical solvent, another uses liquid carbon dioxide (CO2), and the last simply uses water.

-All take green, unroasted coffee beans, soak or steam them until the caffeine is dissolved or their pores are opened, and then extract the caffeine.
+They take green coffee beans, soak or steam them until the caffeine is dissolved or their pores are opened, and then extract the caffeine from the green coffee beans.

 While the CO2 and water methods are considered chemical-free, the solvent method relies on synthetic chemicals such as ethyl acetate (naturally found in some fruits) and methylene chloride (commonly used in industrial applications such as in adhesives, paints, and pharmaceuticals).

-The Swiss Water Process tends to produce the most flavorful coffee, Ristenpart says, because it’s good at removing caffeine and without stripping other flavorful compounds from the beans.
-But it’s also more expensive and difficult to produce at scale.
+The Swiss Water Process used to make the best decaf coffee, tends to produce the most flavorful coffee, Ristenpart says, because it’s good at removing caffeine and without stripping other flavorful compounds from the green coffee beans.
+But it’s also more expensive to use the Swiss Water Process of to remove caffeine from coffee beans, and the process is difficult to produce at scale.

-None of these methods scrubs the bean of caffeine completely.
-While the Food and Drug Administration requires that at least 97 percent of caffeine be removed, some decaffeinated coffees can still contain between 3 and 12 mg of caffeine per cup.
+How much caffeine in decaf coffee is a question we are asked, and none of these methods scrubs the bean of caffeine completely.
+While the Food and Drug Administration requires that at least 97 percent of caffeine be removed from coffee beans, some decaffeinated coffees can still contain between 3 and 12 mg of caffeine per cup of coffee.

 Does Decaffeinated Coffee Have Risks?